TechnoMom/100-days-of-code/log.md

 ### Day 19: Thursday, 21 January 2021

-**Today's Progress**: I finished the Excursion project and deployed it using GitHub Pages, then continued through more Codecademy material.
+**Today's Progress**: I finished the Excursion project and deployed it using GitHub Pages (https://technomom.github.io/excursion/), then continued through more Codecademy material.

 **Thoughts**: It's been a long day.
 However, I'm 39% of the way through the Full-Stack Development Path!
 It has covered some material that I already knew, like information on web hosting and domain names, but I've learned at least a little something in each section.